HRM-037: Evaluating Employee Fitness for Duty

 A comprehensive occupational health and employee wellness program.

-This policy covers only those situations in which an employee is (1) having observable difficulty performing his/her duties in an effective manner that is safe for the employee and/or for his or her co-workers, or (2) posing a serious safety threat to self or others.
-The policy prescribes the circumstances under which an employee may be referred to an independent, licensed health care evaluator for a fitness for duty evaluation should either of those situations be present.
+This policy covers only those situations in which an employee is (1) having observable difficulty performing their duties in an effective manner that is safe for the employee and/or for their co-workers, or (2) posing a serious safety threat to self or others.
+The policy prescribes the circumstances under which an employee may be referred to an independent, licensed health care evaluator for a fitness for duty (FFD) evaluation should either of those situations be present.

-An employee shall not be allowed to work unless he/she maintains a fitness for duty required for the safe performance of essential job functions, with or without reasonable accommodation.
-Each employee is required to report to work in an emotional, mental and physical condition (including free of the effects of alcohol and drugs) necessary to perform his or her job in a safe and satisfactory manner.
+An employee shall not be allowed to work unless they maintain a fitness for duty required for the safe performance of essential job functions, with or without reasonable accommodation.
+Each employee is required to report to work in an emotional, mental, and physical condition (including free of the effects of alcohol and drugs) necessary to perform their job in a safe and satisfactory manner.
 [Refer to University policy STU-001: Use of Alcoholic Beverages and Prohibition of Other Drugs.]

-University employees working at the Medical Center must comply with Medical Center policies regarding infection control and infectious disease evaluation.
+[Note: University employees working at the Medical Center must comply with Medical Center policies regarding infection control and infectious disease evaluation.]

 A fitness for duty evaluation is designed to address behavioral changes in an employee that may pose a potential threat to self or others in the workplace.
 Application of this policy is not intended as a substitute for University policies or procedures related to chronic performance or behavioral problems or as a substitute for discipline.
 Supervisors shall continue to address performance or behavioral problems through the performance appraisal process and to implement appropriate corrective or disciplinary action.